ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-telemetry-logs.rst

 Setting the datarate
 ====================

-The desired rate at which data is sent from the APM/PX to the ground station can be controlled through the mission planner's Software > Planner screen's Telemetry drop-downs.
+The desired rate at which data is sent from the flight controller to the ground station can be controlled through the mission planner's Config/Tuning > Planner screen's Telemetry drop-downs.
 Because all data sent over the telemetry link is also recorded in the tlog, this also controls the rate of data saved to the tlogs.

-Note that especially on Copter, due to CPU resource limitations, the actual rate of the data sent and saved may be lower than the rate requested.
+Note that due to bandwidth limitations, the actual rate of the data sent and saved may be lower than the rate requested.

 .. image:: ../../../images/mp_telemetry_rate.png
     :target: ../_images/mp_telemetry_rate.png